Jeon Ji-yoon: Early life

 Jeon Ji-yoon was born on October 15, 1990 in Suwon, South Korea.
+She graduated from Byeongjeom High School and is currently attending Kyung Hee University, majoring in Post Modern Music.

 Career

 2009–2012: 4Minute and solo activities

 Jiyoon was chosen as a member of 4Minute in 2009.
 The five-member girl group officially debuted on June 18, 2009 with their debut single "Hot Issue" on M!
 Countdown.
 On October 15, 2009, she was a featured artist in Woo Yi-kyung's album Look at Me with the song "Look at Me".
 On April 13, 2010, she was a featured artist in Lee Hyo-ri's fourth album H-Logic with the song "Bring It Back" together with After School's Bekah.
 She sang in the soundtrack of MBC's My Princess, with the song "Oasis", released on February 7, 2011.
 She was also featured in Hyuna's album Bubble Pop! in the song "Downtown".
 The album was released on July 5, 2011.

 Ji-yoon joined KBS's Immortal Songs 2 in June 2011 as a replacement of Song Ji Eun of Secret due to their Japanese promotions.
 "I felt that her vocals were more charming than [4Minute's] main vocalist Gayoon," the producer of the show said.
 On the show, professionals sing competitively and are judged by a studio audience of 200.
 She sang "We Meet Again" in an episode broadcast on July 15.
 And joining on KBS's Immortal Songs 2, she won together with DJ Koo with the song "I (Nan)" originally by Clon against Super Junior's Kyuhyun and Son Ho-young.

 2013–2016: 2Yoon and 4Minute's disbandment

 Jiyoon and her bandmate Gayoon had formed a subgroup called 2Yoon in 2013.
 They released their debut EP "Harvest Moon" with lead single "24/7" on 17 January 2013.
 The sub-group officially debuted on January 17 on M Countdown.
 In September 2014, it was revealed that Ji-yoon will making her acting debut with the web drama Dreaming CEO.

 On September 24, 2015, it was revealed that Jiyoon will join Unpretty Rapstar Season 2.
-During Unpretty Rapstar, Jiyoon released a solo song featuring Jung Il-hoon called "This Ain’t Me" during the semifinals.
+During Unpretty Rapstar, Jiyoon released a solo song featuring Jung Il-hoon called "This Ain't Me" during the semifinals.
 On 13 June 2016, Cube Entertainment announced that 4Minute decided to disband and the members, excluding HyunA, were still in discussion on whether they will renew their contracts.
 On 15 June 2016, Cube Entertainment official announced that Jihyun, Gayoon, Jiyoon and Sohyun's contracts had expired and they decided not to renew their contracts.